 Having reliable and dedicated measurement tools in the laboratory and on site next to the aircraft is essential for designing, setting up and maintaining a plane’s flight test instrumentation systems.
 Airbus Defence and Space engineers must ensure an aircraft’s on-board measurement devices are capable of delivering accurate and reliable results every time.

-For more than 20 years, the company has used Tektronix products in its laboratory, including a number of TPS digital storage oscilloscopes, a six-channel 6 Series MSO mixed signal oscilloscope (MSO66B) and the recently purchased 2 Series MSO portable two-input scope (MSO22).
+For more than 20 years, the company has used Tektronix products in its laboratory, including a number of TPS digital storage oscilloscopes, a six-channel 6 Series MSO mixed signal oscilloscope (MSO66B) and the recently purchased 2 Series MSO portable scope (MSO22).

 “One day we might be doing bus analysis,” says Heiko Körtzel, Flight Test Instrumentation Engineer at Airbus Defence and Space GmbH, “the next day calibration of an analogue sensor, so we need to switch very quickly between tasks.
 We feel very comfortable with their human-machine interface and this was one of our main criteria when choosing Tektronix equipment… along with flexibility and accuracy, of course.”